Free UK Home Education Resource

 How detailed should a homeschool report be?

 The level of detail depends on your child's needs and any enquiries from your local authority.
-Most parents find that termly reports covering key learning areas, with some photos and reflections, are clear enough for regular use while leaving room to add more if needed.
+Most parents find that a concise report covering key learning areas, specific examples, resources used, and progress is clearer than a long diary of every activity.

 Ready to Simplify Home Education Reporting?